-The Lynch School offers three minors for Education majors—Special Education, Middle School Mathematics Teaching, and Human Resources Management.
-Students may also earn a certificate in Teaching English Language Learners (TELL/ESL), which requires two specific courses.
+The Lynch School offers three minors for Education majors—Special Education, Middle School Mathematics Teaching, and Leadership in Higher Education and Community Settings.
 For the Class of 2014 and beyond, the Massachusetts Department of Elementary and Secondary Education is mandating that all teacher candidates complete a specific bilingual course.
 Please consult the Chair of Teacher Education, Special Education, and Curriculum and Instruction or the Assistant Dean of Undergraduates at LSOE for the most current information.

 The minor in Special Education is designed to prepare students to work with a diverse group of special needs learners.
 In light of a growing national movement for further inclusion of special needs students in regular classrooms, teachers must be able to accommodate special needs students in their classrooms.
 All education students are strongly urged to consider this important minor.
 Detailed information on the minor in Special Education can be found in the Minors section of the Lynch School catalog and on the Lynch School website.